codesydney/lloydconsulting/GETTING_STARTED.md

 ## Running the Project
 First, you'll need to navigate to the project folder with the command line or terminal.

-Then you can run the project with `npm run dev`.
+Then you can run the project with `npm run`.